patlichengine/SchoolRecognition/SchoolRecognition/README.txt

     Install NuGet packages
 The following NuGet packages should be added to work with the SQL Server database and scaffolding.
 Run these commands in Package Manager Console:

-Install-Package Microsoft.VisualStudio.Web.CodeGeneration.Design -Version 3.0.0-preview8-19413-06 This package helps generate controllers and views.
+Install-Package Microsoft.VisualStudio.Web.CodeGeneration.Design This package helps generate controllers and views.
-Install-Package Microsoft.EntityFrameworkCore.Tools -Version 3.0.0-preview8.19405.11 This package helps create database context and a model class from the database.
+Install-Package Microsoft.EntityFrameworkCore.Tools This package helps create database context and a model class from the database.
-Install-Package Microsoft.EntityFrameworkCore.SqlServer -Version 3.0.0-preview8.19405.11 The database provider allows Entity Framework Core to work with SQL Server.
+Install-Package Microsoft.EntityFrameworkCore.SqlServer  The database provider allows Entity Framework Core to work with SQL Server.